miciek/miciek.github.io/_posts/2018-03-18-using-haskell-in-ci-pipelines.md

 Haskell has strong types and type inference.
 Haskell doesn't let you do many things, it makes you rethink the solution when you are adding more features.
 That's the whole point: to make us more aware of what our scripts are doing.

+And this awareness can't be easily achieved using dynamic, imperative language, because they always promote quick solutions.
+Haskell development is slower, because its compiler makes you think about each step of the solution, especially when you want to quickly add something.
+In the world where side-effects are reigning, this can be life saving experience.

 Haskell can be overwhelming, but in this post I just want to show you a bare minimum, simple Haskell, which helps in majority of cases.
 You and your team need to decide whether that's enough or you want to go deeper than that.

-The rest of the reasons can be found in FAQ section at the end of this post.

 ## What needs to be done?